-Permissions – While couples may want you to do their pre-wedding shoot at some lavish 5-star or even the Taj Mahal, it’s not possible without permissions and licences.
-Before you finalise the location and if it’s a 5-star, tell them about permissions and licencing costs which will be over and above your fees.
+Permissions – While couples may want you to do their pre-wedding photoshoot at some lavish 5-star or even the Taj Mahal, it’s not possible without permissions and licenses.
+Before you finalize the location and if it’s a 5-star, tell them about permissions and licensing costs which will be over and above your fees.

 Travel – A lot of couples are opting for international destination pre-wedding shoots, so if you as a candid wedding photographer are planning to fly out, there are some things you should remember.
 Like packing all your gear so that you don’t miss out on a shot because you dint have a particular lens!

 Ask The Couple About Their Outfits – If you are getting a professional photo shoot done, your outfits a very important.
 Couples tend to forget it and this may cost you good captures.
-Ask the couple to wear co-ordinated outfits and also that go with the style of the photo shoot they want.
+Ask the couple to wear coordinated outfits and also that goes with the style of the photoshoot they want.
 We’ve had the bride-to-be turn up in a lehenga while the groom-to-be came in a t-shirt.
 Needless to say, they had to go back and change.

 Changes – Speaking of changes, there are couples who want changes in between their pre-wedding sessions.
 Ask them to inquire and arrange for changing rooms or check into a hotel nearby where they can easily change.
 Going back and forth home will be very tedious for the couple and they will end up looking tired!